-Note: SW_RDY signal is available on GPIO_08 (by default GPIO_08 functions as SW_RDY)
+SW_RDY signal is available on GPIO_08 (by default GPIO_08 functions as SW_RDY)

-Note: To check whether the LE910Cx has completely powered on, monitor the SW_RDY hardware line.
-When SW_RDY becomes high, the module is completely powered on and is ready to accept AT commands.
+To check whether the LE910Cx has completely powered on, monitor the SW_RDY hardware line.
+When SW_RDY goes high, the module has completely powered on and is ready to accept AT commands.

-Note: During the SW initialization of the LE910Cx, the SW configures all pads and interfaces to the desired mode.
+During SW initialization of the LE910Cx, the SW configures all pads and interfaces to their desired mode.
 When PWRMON goes high, this indicates that the initialization of all I/O pads is completed.

-Note: Do not use any pull-up resistor on the ON_OFF_N line as it is pulled up internally.

-Using a pull-up resistor may cause latch-up

-problems on the LE910Cx power regulator and improper powering on/off of the module.
+Do not use any pull-up resistor on the ON_OFF_N line as it is internally pulled up.
+Using a pull-up resistor may cause latch-up problems on the LE910Cx power regulator and improper powering on/off of the module.
 The ON_OFF_N line must be connected only in an open-collector configuration.

-Note: For systems not requiring controlled power ON/OFF, automatic power on can be supported by shorting the ON_OFF signal directly to GND

-In this case, the module will start power on sequence immediately after VBATT supply is applied
+For systems not requiring controlled power ON/OFF, automatic power on can be supported by shorting the ON_OFF signal directly GND In this case, the module will start power on sequence immediately after VBATT supply is applied